 It’s important to research and look after your health when you’re visiting a country to take part in volunteer work.
 Companies like Projects Abroad PRO will help find you a worthwhile project which makes use of your professional skills.
-However, you’ll be no use to the host country if you don’t look after your own health and wellbeing.
+However, you’ll be of no use to the host country if you don’t look after your own health and well-being.
 Here is some medical advice to follow before volunteering abroad.

 It’s important to prepare for your volunteer project by researching what vaccinations you need for your travels.
 Diseases such as yellow fever, rabies, and dengue fever are common in other parts of the world.
 You often need to get vaccinated four to six weeks in advance, so make sure you leave yourself enough time to get organized.